An Introduction to Heavy Periods in Perimenopause

 There are a number of different reasons why you may experience heavier bleeding during perimenopause.
 Please see your doctor for an accurate diagnosis.

-The most common reason for heavy pre-menopausal periods is hormonal imbalance.
-The balance between estrogen and progesterone fluctuates, causing menstrual cycle changes.
+The most common reason for heavy pre-menopausal periods is an imbalance or the reproductive hormones.
+The balance between estrogen and progesterone fluctuates, causing changes to your cycle.

 In this cause, estrogen levels are higher than progesterone, which causes the uterine lining to become thicker.
 When it does shed, it’s very heavy and/or prolonged.